-Earmarked Contributions are funds that are earmarked by the donor to be used in specific countries, in specific projects or to a specific theme or sub-programme.
-The main purpose of Earmarked Contributions is to enable expansion and replication of results of our core work, including building capacity in more countries and with more partners.
+Earmarked contributions are funds that are earmarked by the donor to be used in specific countries, in specific projects or to a specific theme or sub-programme.
+The main purpose of earmarked contributions is to enable expansion and replication of results of our core work, including building capacity in more countries and with more partners.
+In 2019, UN Environment Programme (UNEP) received US$ 421.2 million in earmarked contributions.

 - Norway Programme Cooperation Agreement